davidjcox/django-deepzoom/docs/index.rst

 of model classes and template tags which programmatically generate tiled images and all JavaScript necessary for their instantiation into templates.

-Django-deepzoom 2.0 is the first universal version-- it's now supported in both Python 2 and 3, and in Django 1.4+.
-Support for PIL was dropped entirely and was replaced with Pillow for future compatibility.
-But, the biggest change by far is the switch to the OpenSeadragon deepzoom viewer from the Microsoft SeaDragon viewer.
-Microsoft's viewer had hardcoded dependencies on an external site for resources and that site has gone offline, putting the future of the use of the entire control in doubt.
+Django-deepzoom 3.0 involves major architectural changes.
+It introduces signal-based save, a new `DEFAULT_CREATE_DEEPZOOM_OPTION` setting, better file management, and decoupled file locations.
+It is Python 2/3 compatible, Django 1.4+ compatible, and Pillow 1.7.8+ compatible.

 The purpose of Django-deepzoom is to make the integration of the deepzoom tiled image viewer into Django projects as easy as possible.
 Previously that required importing the standalone deepzoom module into your project, writing custom model class code to generate tiled images from it, and crafting custom JavaScript markup in your templates to instantiate it.
-Whew!
+Yikes.

 Django-deepzoom handles this all for you.
 The app consists of two model classes and a template tag that orchestrate image uploads, deepzoom generation, deepzoom